Excl. VAT

 Generation Z is an important part of the workforce and they contribute a unique and valuable perspective.
 So it should be in every employer’s interest to take good care of them.

-• Utilise their competence and make them feel needed.
+• Peer Learning & Reverse Mentoring: Utilise their competence and make them feel needed.
 For example, a young employee with technical knowledge could guide their older colleagues through the new digital landscape.
 This also helps cultivate relationships in the workplace.

-• Gen Z is experiencing high levels of stress, and many of them suffer with anxiety and depression.
-So, employers must learn to recognise the warning signs of mental ill-health and, above all, be able to provide support and tools to help employees feel better.
+• Wellbeing Initiatives: Gen Z is experiencing high levels of stress, and many of them suffer with anxiety and depression.
+So, employers must learn to recognise the warning signs of mental ill-health and, above all, be able to offer mental health resources, ergonomic support, and opportunities for social interaction

 Get the latest product launches and offers sent direct to your inbox